Gwadar: Education

-Literacy rate in Gwadar is estimated to be 25% in 2015.
+The literacy rate stood at 51.5% in the 2023 census.
 According to Pakistan District Education Rankings, a report by Alif Ailaan, district Gwadar is ranked nationally at 61, with an education score of 59.47 and learning score of 62.65.
 Enrollment levels are low in Gwadar because of fewer schools in the district.
 And the level of enrollment declines as the classes move up.

-The literacy rate stood at 51.5% in the 2023 census.
+The city's main university is the University of Gwadar, which was established in 2021.

 The school infrastructure score of Gwadar is 29.91, giving it a national rank of 122.
 33% of all the schools in the district cater to girls as compared to 67% schools for boys, putting girls at a greater disadvantage.
 Lack of science labs and subject specialists teachers are also a major concern.

 Overcrowding, teachers teaching two classes at the same time, lack of science teachers and lack of playing grounds are the issues faced by the residents of Gwadar.